-I myself cannot drive at night in the rain.
+I myself cannot drive at night in the rain or bad weather.
 Night time driving is hard enough as it is, but in the rain?
 Forget it.

-You see, my problem is that I can’t distinguish the road from the car when that car is approaching me – it’s just one big bright white light.
+You see, my problem (like many older people) is that I can’t distinguish the road from the car when that car is approaching me – it’s just one big bright white light.
 Even with special anti-glare glasses.

 So, what do I do?